poxar/dotfiles/README.md

 ```

 Note, that no old files will be overwritten.
 That means you have to move them
 away by hand.
+(You'll get a warning about that.)

-If you want to my vim configuration too, try this instead:
+If you want to my vim configuration and syntax highlighting in zsh:

 ```sh
 zsh .dotfiles/bootstrap medium
 ```

 This will pull my vim configuration from GitHub.
-Again you will have to move your vim configuration away for this to work (or
+Again you will have to move your vim configuration away for this to work.
-call `make cleanall`).

-Finally, if you also want my X11 configuration files, call
+Finally, if you also want my X11 and WM configuration files, call

 ```sh
 zsh .dotfiles/bootstrap huge